Balochi Culture

 Balochi usually has only two meals a day, one at dawn, called Nahaar, and the other at dusk, called Chaehar.
 The food is simple but filling and nutritious.

 The most common dish is Sajji, a chicken or mutton dish roasted on skewers over coal.
 It is served with plain rice and a salad.
-Usually, people eat this dish with knives, but Balochis prefer to eat Sajji with their hands.
+People usually eat this dish with knives, but Balochis prefer to eat It with their hands.
 Another popular dish is Dal, a thick lentil soup often eaten with flatbread.

 Men and women eat separately, and that’s embedded in their tradition.
-Moreover, Balochis love to have vegetables, butter, and milk in their meals.
+However, Balochis love to have vegetables, butter, and milk in their meals.

 Balochi has an enormous variety to serve for dessert, but they especially love Muddar and Kappo.
 These dishes’ uniqueness has made them stay on trend even after decades.
-Muddar is a popular Balochi dessert made of dates, and it’s pretty easy to prepare.
+Muddar is a popular Balochi dessert made of dates and easy to prepare.

 Balochi food is not only about the traditional Sajji; it’s an array of delectable cuisines that reflect Balochistan’s culture, history, and values.